gedenteen/learning-C--/theory/OOP.md

 	cout << p->name() << endl; // Prof. Stroustrup
 ```

 The method is selected at the time of execution based on the type of object from which the virtual method is called, this is **dynamic polymorphism**.
+A **table of virtual methods** is created for each polymorphic class.

 ### Pure virtual (abstract) methods